samanasevana/samanasevanasite/src/content/dhamma/awakening.md

 _Indecision_

-The last of the obstructions is indecision, confusion, an inability to settle onto a particular course of action.
+The last of the blocks is indecision, confusion, an inability to settle onto a particular course of action.
 For this, the Buddha recommended reflecting on the wholesome and the unwholesome.
 The more clear the distinction between those qualities, the more straightforward decisions will be.

 The distinction between the two is all of the topics being discussed.
 Some examples of wholesome qualities are generosity, morality, kindness, compassion, renunciation, contentment, awareness, and letting go.
 Some examples of the unwholesome are sensual desire, hostility, sluggishness and drowsiness, agitation and worry, indecision, ego, craving for existence, and craving for non-existence.

 _Ego_

-While the five obstructions are the crudest types of unwholesome qualities, there are many more rooted in various forms of ego, self-centeredness, conceitedness, being domineering, possessiveness, excessive attachment to view, pride, jealousy, envy, inferiority and all the various forms the sense of self can take.
+While the five blocks are the crudest types of unwholesome qualities, there are many more impurities rooted in various forms of ego, self-centeredness, conceitedness, being domineering, possessiveness, excessive attachment to view, pride, jealousy, envy, inferiority and all the various forms the sense of self can take.

 While ego and identification is a much more deeply rooted process which takes much more subtlety to uproot, the main approach to counteracting ego is the same whether the sense of self is taking a crude or subtle form.

 To counteract ego, one develops the recognition of the impermanent, transient nature of that which one is identifying with.
 The more one can see the transience of that object, external or internal, crude or subtle, physical or experiential, mundane or sublime, the more that the object loses the sense of being “me” or “mine.”

-_The Results of Abandoning the Obstructions_
+_The Results of Abandoning the Blocks_

-The five obstructions block one’s clear, calm, balanced experience of awareness.
+The five blocks block one’s clear, calm, balanced experience of awareness.
 When those five are not present, they open the space for a cascade of wholesomeness to arise.
 This cascade naturally transitions into Right Concentration.
 Right Remembering is present all along the way.

 **Right Remembering: What is the Path and What is Not the Path**